A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Related Work

 \section{Related Work}

-There are many studies that discuss the security of semantic communication systems from a holistic perspective.
-In \cite{du2023rethinking}, authors evaluated classical security techniques in the context of wireless semantic communication security, and the paper also included an analysis of attack and defense methods specific to semantic communications.
-The multi-domain security vulnerabilities of using deep neural networks for semantic communications are discussed in \cite{sagduyu2023semantic}.
-The paper also explored targeted and non-targeted adversarial attacks on computer vision and wireless channel with small perturbations.
-The outcomes of these attacks demonstrated the potential to manipulate the semantics of transmitted information.
-Authors in \cite{shen2023secure} clarified the requirements for secure semantic communication and presented the multiple potential security threats that exist at each step of semantic communications, along with the possible defenses against these threats.
+Increasing attention has been paid to the security of semantic communications.
+In \cite{du2023rethinking, shen2023secure}, the potential threats and secure requirements were discussed, and meanwhile, the feasibility of possible defense mechanisms was analyzed under semantic communication scenarios.
+The following section describes works on security of semantic communication systems from two specific perspectives: data integrity and privacy preservation.

-In addition to the overall perspective, the following section describes works on semantic communication security from two specific perspectives: data integrity and privacy protection.
-In semantic communication systems, risks of data integrity arising from data tampering and forgery exist at all stages of data collection, model training, model inference and wireless transmission.
-To ensure the data integrity in semantic communication system, a semantic signature generation method is proposed in \cite{liu2023semprotector} based on generative adversarial networks to protect the integrity of semantics against adversarial perturbations over the end-to-end semantic communication system.
-Moreover, in distributed semantic communication systems, with a focus on efficient and secure information interaction in Web 3.0 and Metaverse, authors in \cite{lin2024blockchain,lin2023blockchain} integrate blockchain with semantic communications.
-Tamper-resistant mechanisms inherent in blockchain and smart contracts is utilized to verify the integrity and authenticity of semantics, and validate the quality of semantics.
-However, the current studies lack authentication of data sources for lossy semantics, and no proper integrity verification mechanism has been proposed for lossy transmission of semantic communications.
+\textit{Date Integrity of Semantic Communication System}: Targeted and non-targeted adversarial attacks with small perturbations was explored in \cite{sagduyu2023semantic} to manipulate the transmitted semantics.
+In \cite{liu2023semprotector}, a semantic signature generation method is proposed based on generative adversarial networks to protect the integrity of semantics against adversarial perturbations over the end-to-end semantic communication system.
+In distributed semantic communication systems, with a focus on efficient and secure information interaction in Web 3.0 and Metaverse, blockchain was introduced into semantic communications in \cite{lin2024blockchain,lin2023blockchain}.
+Tamper-resistant mechanisms inherent in blockchain and smart contracts were utilized to verify the integrity and authenticity of semantics, and validate the quality of semantics.
+However, the current studies lack research on verifying the authenticity of lossy semantics.